jeffreysorgen/golf-club-sensors/README.md

 **Notes about Resting state:**

 The Resting state is meant for when the club is in the bag.
 If it's in the bag then it's not going to take readings.
 That would be wasteful.
 So it's meant to pause all the readings before any more readings are taken.
 The sensor will stay in Resting state until it senses Ready state.
-Once in Ready state, the other sensors (and BLE) are turned back on again.
+Once in Ready state, the sensors are turned back on again.

 **What happens:**